 Home Carer Tax Credit

-- next door in a neighbouring residence,
+- next door in a neighbouring home

-- on same property,
+- on the same property

-- within 2 kilometres of claimant.
+- within 2 kilometres of your home.

 There must be a direct communication link (for example, a telephone or alarm system) between your home and the home of the dependent person.
 A relative includes a person for whom you act as a legal guardian.

 If you care for a person who is not a relative, and not a relative of your spouse or civil partner, then they do have to live in your home.